Traevon Jackson: Iowa Energy

 After going undrafted in the 2015 NBA draft, Jackson joined the Washington Wizards for the 2015 NBA Summer League.
 In six games for the Wizards, he averaged 4.3 points, 2.0 rebounds and 2.2 assists in 16.0 minutes per game.
 On January 26, 2016, he was acquired by the Iowa Energy of the NBA Development League.
 Two days later, he made his professional debut in a 90–87 loss to the Grand Rapids Drive.
 In October 2017, he returned to Iowa, who had been renamed to the Wolves and the league now known as the NBA G League.
 On October 28, the Iowa Energy placed Jackson's contract on waivers when Jackson informed the team he was not returning that season.

-Zilina
+PP & TV Raj Žilina

-Jackson played the 2018–19 season for Zilina of the Slovak Basketball League.
+Jackson played the 2018–19 season for PP & TV Raj Žilina of the Slovak Basketball League.
 Jackson averaged 11.0 points per game, 3.0 assists per game and 3.8 rebounds per game.

 Norrköping Dolphins

 In 2019, Jackson signed with the Wisconsin Herd of the NBA G League for training camp.
 Jackson was waived a few days before the season started.

 Jackson then signed with the Norrköping Dolphins of the Swedish Basketball League.
-Jackson averaged 12.3 points per game, 3.1 assists per game and 5.3 rebounds per game during the 2019-20 season.
+Jackson averaged 12.3 points per game, 3.1 assists per game and 5.3 rebounds per game during the 2019–20 season.